minio/kes-docs/content/tutorials/kes-for-minio.md

 ## MinIO Server Setup

+The environment variables defined in steps 2-6 below can be defined as part of the MinIO Server [environment variable file](https://min.io/docs/minio/linux/operations/install-deploy-manage/deploy-minio-multi-node-multi-drive.html#create-the-service-environment-file?ref=kes-docs).

 1. Install MinIO

    You can either download a [static binary](https://min.io/download) or follow the [MinIO Quickstart Guide](https://min.io/docs/minio/linux/index.html).

+   For more detailed instructions on setting up a MinIO Server on other topologies, such as with multiple drives or multiple nodes, see the [installation documentation](https://min.io/docs/minio/linux/operations/installation.html?ref=kes-docs).

    Select the tab for your operating system for an OS-specific quickstart.